Ayush-Poddar-2003/TUTORIALS/JQuery/01_Intro.md

 # INTRO
 The jQuery library is a single JavaScript file, and you reference it with the HTML < script > tag

-There are several ways to import jQuery on your web site.
+Several ways to import jQuery on your web site.
 - Download the jQuery library from jQuery.com
 - Include jQuery from a CDN, like Google
 ---